Javier-Jimenez99/JokerNet/README.md

 - **Manual Mouse**: Direct interaction through noVNC interface when needed
 - **Future Development**: Custom vision models and computer vision pipelines for mouse control

-**For now, please use the gamepad controller for automated gameplay.**

 ## 📦 Installation and Setup

 ### ⚡ Prerequisites